juergenweb/FieldtypeOpeningHours/README.md

 ```

-You can set an boolean value as an option wether to display closed days or not:
+You can set an boolean value as parameter wether to display closed days or not:

 ```
 print_r($page->fieldname->combinedDays(false));
 ```
-Adding false inside the parenthesis will remove days with no times from the array.
+Adding false inside the parenthesis will remove days with no times from the array (default ist true to show all times)

 This method was inspired by Spatie/Openinghours (https://github.com/spatie/opening-hours).

-#### 5) Get combined times for Schema.org JsonLD Markup (only 1 time)
+#### 5) Get combined times for Schema.org JsonLD Markup
 The following method returns an array with combined opening times for a week.
 You can use it to create your own render function for schema.org markup.

 ```
 print_r($page->fieldname->getjsonLDTimes());
 ```
-This returns an array as fe the following:
+This returns an array of combined days with same hours

 ```
 Array ( [0] => Mo,Tu,We 08:00-12:00 [1] => Mo,Th 13:00-18:00 [2] => Th 08:00-11:00 )
 ```
-As you can see days with the same opening times will be combined and output in the value.
-You can use this array to create the markup by yourself (or you use the pre-defined render method afterwards).
+As you can see days with the same opening times will be combined.
+You can use this array to create the markup by yourself.<br />
 The times are always in H:i format (independent of language settings), because Schema.org only accepts this format.
+So keep this in mind if you are running a multilingual site.

 ### Render methods
-The render methods returns a string for direct output in the templates.
+The render methods return a string for direct output in the templates.
 You can use these methods if they satisfy your needs.
-If you want to customize your markup it will be better to use the array methods above and create the markup by your own.
+If you want to customize your markup it will be better to use the array methods above and create the markup by your own.<br />
+By the way: The render methods have also some parameter settings to influence the output.

 #### 1) Render all opening times

 This renders all opening times in an unordered list.
-You can set some options like ulclass, fulldayName and timesseparator to change the markup a little bit.
+You can set some options (ulclass, fulldayName, timesseparator, timesuffix, showClosed)  to change the markup a little bit.

-Render methods take care of the format configuration settings in the backend.
+Explanation of the settings parameter:

 * ulclass: enter a class for the unordered list (default:none)
-* fulldayName: output the fullname (fe Monday) is set to true and the abbreviation (fe Mo) if set to false (default: false)
+* fulldayName: output the full name (fe Monday) is set to true and the abbreviation (fe Mo) if set to false (default: false)
 * timeseparator: separator string between the different times per day (default: ,)
-* timesuffix: A text that should be displayed after the time
+* timesuffix: A text that should be displayed after the time (default: none)
 * showClosed: true: closed days will be displayed; false: closed days will not be displayed (default: true)

+Please use the parameters as an array (see example below) inside the parenthesis.

 ```
 echo $page->fieldname->render();

-or a little bit more advanced with some parameters
+or a little bit more advanced with some parameters as explained above

 echo $page->fieldname->render(['ulclass' => 'uk-list', 'fulldayName' => true, 'timeseparator' => '; ', 'timesuffix' = ' h', 'showClosed' => false]);
 ```

-This renders all times in an unordered list (depending on your settings):
+This renders all times in an unordered list:

 ```
 <ul class="uk-list">